floXcoder/InRailsWeBlog/README.md

 * Trello: for the view with all notes in the current topic (clear)
 * Evernote: tags and notes but too closed
 * Stack overflow: tags system but too many information and complicated
+* Medium: nice UX and SEO but too commercial

 ## Requirements